casszhao/INF4000.github.io/README.md

 ![a](screenshot_years1.png)

 Although "2020" does not show up, the range of years changes on the coordinate.
 It shows earlier years although it does not show the number.
 This is a similar issue as what we are looking at: why the coordinate does not show the number?
-Let s try modifying a different variable, the indicator for the interval (the third digit in the bracket) rather than the start and end (the strategy of the 3rd point: only change a tiny part of your code each time to test, to figure out where is the problem).
+Let s try modifying a different variable, the indicator for the interval (the third digit in the bracket, let s modify it from *10* to *9*) rather than the start and end (the 3rd strategy, **Figure out where the error is**).
 So let s try  ```scale_x_continuous(breaks=seq(2000,2020,9))```

 ![a](screenshot_years2.png)

+Now, we see 2018 shows up on the coordinate, as the interval changes to 9.

-Let's check the "year" in the original dataset.
+Let's check the "year" in the original dataset (the second strategy, **Go back to your dataset**).
 We sort the year by *oldest to newest* and then try by *newest to oldest*.
 ![a](screenshot_years.png)

 We can find out that there is no data in 2020 in the dataset.
 This is probably the reason why 2020 does not show up as ggplot2 does not show non-exist data on the coordinate, which does make sense.

+### So what if we want to show the number even there is no data from that year?
+Google time.